Alyssa Bonheur, Community Resiliency Specialist, LSW

 Sarah Lott has served as the Deputy Director of the Sanar Institute since March 2019.
 In her current role, she oversees the day to day functions of the Wellness Center in Newark, NJ including staff management, community outreach, workshop and training facilitation, partnership cultivation and coalition building.
 With more than a decade of experience in the non-profit sector, Sarah is deeply committed to social justice and equity.
 Sarah holds a Master of Public Administration – Nonprofit Management from Seton Hall University and a Bachelor of Arts in Political Science and History from Ramapo College of New Jersey.

-Jessica Mora, LCSW, is the Senior Resiliency Clinician and Immigrants’ Rights Specialist.
+Jessica Mora, LCSW, is the Chief Resiliency Clinician and Immigrant Rights Specialist.
 Jessica joined the Sanar Institute team in 2018.
 She commits her efforts to elevate the voices of individuals who have experienced gender-based violence with a well-rounded holistic trauma-informed care at the therapeutic and community level.
 In addition, she applies the intersectionality theory and impact of systemic oppression in her therapy by implementing an anti-racist and anti-oppressive approach.

 Jessica graduated from New Jersey City University (NJCU) in 2010.
 She pursued a Master’s in